Super EASY + Fun Handprint Ghost Art For Kids

 Instructions

-1. If you're using the white canvas, cover the entire canvas in a few thin coats of black paint so the entire surface is completely covered in black paint.
+• If you're using white canvas, cover the entire canvas in a few thin coats of black paint so the entire surface is completely covered in black paint.
 Let dry completely.
-If you're using the black card stock, skip to step 2.
+If you're using the black card stock, skip to the next step.

-3. Press your child's hand firmly down on the canvas/card stock, with their palm at the top and the fingers pointed down.
+• Next, press your child's hand firmly down on the canvas/card stock, with their palm at the top and their fingers pointed down.
 Press all along the hand to be sure the paint is transferred to the canvas.

-4. Pull your child's hand gently up, being sure not to smudge the paint as your pull the hand up.
+• Pull your child's hand gently up, being sure not to smudge the paint as you pull the hand up.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.